 5. Citrus and Spice, Old-World Style

-Bring in the **Victorian tradition** with dried oranges, cinnamon sticks, and star anise.
+Bring in the Victorian tradition with dried oranges, cinnamon sticks, and star anise.
 It smells like Christmas in a bakery and looks like you curated it from an antique shop.
-Charming and a little unexpected.
+Charming and a little unexpected—and because most of these elements are dried or foraged, it’s a lovely low-cost project to put together at the kitchen table.

 Assembly Tips